orbisgis/h2gis/docs/dev/ST_LineFromWKB.md

 ### Description

-Converts Well Known Binary into a `LINESTRING`.
+Converts a Well Known Binary into a `LINESTRING`.

 {% include sfs-1-2-1.html %}